 DCA55 - Frequently Asked Questions (FAQs)

-the DCA ok with germanium transistors, can it measure
+the DCA55 ok with germanium transistors, can it measure

 leakage current and does it take into account the